Sprinkles and Sprouts

 Cook the hard veg

-• Place a wok or large nonstick skillet over medium-high heat, and add in the broccoli florets, sliced carrot, snow peas, baby corn, and a ½ cup of boiling water.
+• Place a wok or large nonstick skillet over medium-high heat, and add in the broccoli florets, sliced carrot, snow peas, baby corn, and water.

 1 cup broccoli florets